JoshuaGrams/tiny-qbn/doc/tutorial-1.md

 Format to SugarCube.
 Then we need to add the TinyQBN code.
 Go to the [TinyQBN GitHub repository](../README.md#adding-tinyqbn-to-your-story).
-Click on the link for the minified javascript, select "Raw", then select all and copy it.
+Click on the link for the minified javascript, click "Raw", then select all and copy it.
 Go back to Twine, open the Story Javascript from the menu in the bottom left, and paste it in.
 Then go back to GitHub, select and copy the stylesheet and paste